 Contexts are a way to categorize actions by the tool, person, or place necessary to carry out the action.
-When you add actions, be sure to assign a context to them via the Context field, or review the No Context list in a Context view to add one later.
+When you add actions, be sure to assign a context to them via the Context cell, or review the No Context list in Context Mode to add one later.